RelativisticMechanic/WinHost/README.md

 Anything else will result in a 403 Forbidden.

+It also comes with an inbuilt filebrowser.

+FYI, it utilizes Bootstrap 5 for its UI, ever expected Bootstrap code inside a C++ program?
+Now, isn't that cool?

 ## Usage

 Simply compile using build-winhost.bat, you may need to edit the path of your vcvars64.bat which sets the environment variables for MSVC.